rackerlabs/design-system/_docs/style/focus-states.md

 ### Element is on a dark background

-If the focused element is on a background color that is 500 or darker, change the glow and border to #FFFFFF (Gray 0).
+If the focused element is on a background color that is 500 or darker, change the glow and border to `#FFFFFF` (`gray 0`).

 {% endcolumn %}